thu-tram/mangg-may-tinh/routing/bgp-implementation.md

 This solution is relatively simple, though it requires every border router to have an iBGP session with every other router.
 In a network with B border routers and N routers total, this protocol would require BN iBGP connections, and might scale poorly as local networks get larger.

 Note: In reality, there are other ways to combine inter-domain and intra-domain routers.
-You can look up ``route reflectors'' if you're interested, though they won't be covered in this class.
+You can look up "route reflectors" if you're interested, though they won't be covered in this class.

 ## Multiple Links Between ASes: Hot Potato Routing